DMW2151/urban-eureka/frontend/docs/pages/readme.md

 4. Loading OSM data to PostgreSQL is memory intensive.
 Performance is difficult to isolate because the process involves CPU, disk, and memory heavy components.
 In general, a `m6g.4xlarge` instance can load a small (3GB) sized OSM extract **3x** faster than a `m6g.large` instance.
 The greatest difference in performance came from the `CREATE INDEX` stages which ran **5x** faster on the larger instance.
 I'll use a 4XL spot instance to load the OSM data to PostgreSQL and dump it to a DB running on a more affordable instance.

+5. Redis, while a peripheral element of this system, is still worth testing.
+When using large keys to simulate cached map tiles, Redis performed 1.5-2x faster on m6g relative to t3 instances.

 ---------------

 ## 0.1 System Setup